Amiriel01/Personal-Portfolio/README.md

 **Objective**

-I created the Portfolio Template to use at a later time when I start looking for employement.
+I created the Portfolio Template to keep all my projects in a central website location.
 This is a working website portfolio that I will add new projects to as I create them.

 ***Images***